AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Click loads YouTube (Privacy)

-From England to California, 1970 – relaxed.
-The perfect song for the flight back, when the impressions sink in and London disappears behind the clouds.
+From England to California, 1970, and utterly relaxed.
+The perfect song for the flight home, as it all sinks in and London disappears behind the clouds.

 Let's talk about your project